-- help colleges and universities determine the acceptability of transfer credits.
+- Allow colleges and universities determine the acceptability of transfer credits.

-- establish goals to raise the standards among educational institutions.
+- Set goals to raise the standards among educational institutions.

-- establish a basis and criteria for receiving federal financial assistance and student aid.
+- Set a basis for receiving federal financial aid.

 You can check your school’s accreditation by visiting the following:

 - North Central Association of Colleges & Schools